Stafari21/stafari21.github.io/README.md

       <div class="feature-list">
         <div class="feature-item">
           <h3>Braille Input & Output</h3>
-          <p>Experience tactile feedback with a Braille pad for easy text input and reading.</p>
+          <p>Experience tactile feedback with a Braille pad for easy text input and reading.
+This feature enables users to type and read in Braille, making communication fast and effortless.</p>
         </div>
         <div class="feature-item">
           <h3>Screen Reader Compatible</h3>
-          <p>Full compatibility with screen readers ensures every interaction is seamless.</p>
+          <p>Full compatibility with screen readers ensures that every interaction is seamless, whether it's navigating apps or reading content on the screen.
+Users will always have clear audio guidance for navigation.</p>
         </div>
         <div class="feature-item">
           <h3>Ergonomic Design</h3>
-          <p>Lightweight, portable, and designed for comfort, making it perfect for everyday use.</p>
+          <p>Lightweight and portable, the Braille Phone Tablet is designed for comfort, ensuring that users can hold and interact with the device for extended periods without strain.
+Its design makes it ideal for everyday use, wherever users go.</p>
         </div>
       </div>
     </section>